Moving House Etiquette

 You shouldn't take your wheelie bin with you when you move house.
 You will have them at the new place and the odds are that the people moving into your house won't be bringing theirs either!

 It is acceptable to leave, perhaps one small bag of rubbish in the wheelie bin when you leave.
 However you should ensure that the new occupants have enough space left to last at least until the next Bin Day.
-Any excess rubbish should be taken to the dump or into a skip that you have hired (and had removed before the new occupants arrive!)
+Any excess rubbish should be taken to the recycling centre or dump or into a skip that you have hired (and had removed before the new occupants arrive!)

 Do you take curtains when you move?